The Happenings on Shaw Hill

 “Yes.”

-Dr. Scotts was clicking his pen, and gently tapping his foot, looking at me.
-“Do you have the cravings now?”
+I didn’t want to say more and Dr. Scotts wasn’t going to press me on this point.
+The doctor was clicking his pen, and gently tapping his foot, looking at me.
+“Do you have cravings now?”

 “No.”

-“Do you have them when you sleep?”
+“Do you have them when you are in bed trying to sleep?”

 “Yes.”